View Document Text

 to risks associated with market changes in interest rates.
 Interest rate changes may

-affect the value of a debt instrument indirectly (especially in the case of fixed rate
+affect the value of a debt instrument indirectly (especially in the case of fixed-rate

-in instruments with uncertain payment schedules.
+predictable in instruments with uncertain payment schedules.

 Concentrated Investments: Commodities.
 Investments or strategies concentrated in